 Publications from the Department of Public Health keep health care providers up to date with the latest information about the Connecticut Vaccine Program and other helpful information about childhood vaccination.

-- Keeping CT Kids Healthy Newsletter February 2021
+- Keeping Connecticut Kids Healthy Newsletter February 2022

 - Click here to review communications from previous years

 - Click here to review "VaxFacts"- CT Immunization Program Newsletter from previous years

 All Providers in the CVP program need to complete the Provider Profile and Agreement on an annual basis.
 New providers can join the program at any time.
 As of October 2019, all enrollments/re-enrollments are completed electronically directly in CT WiZ, the new statewide immunization information system.
 Click here to begin the process.

 For the 2022 CVP re-enrollment, primary and back up coordinators were asked to attend the CVP Webinar presented on September 21, 2021.
 If you were unable to attend webinar, please review the recording to complete your required training.